quinn-dougherty/grind/convex_assign/README.md

-## _this was dumb stream of conscious before i noticed that i needed to be looking at finite differences.
+## _this was dumb stream of conscious before i noticed that i needed to be looking at finite differences._

-_holding preferences constant, what is the derivative of utility with respect to assignment?
+_holding preferences constant, what is the derivative of utility with respect to assignment?_

-assignment is a `Dict[bin, List[agent]]`.
+_assignment is a `Dict[bin, List[agent]]`.
 I don't know how to take a derivative from that input target.
-With the constraint that every agent can only appear in one list, and the constraint that no agent is left behind.
+With the constraint that every agent can only appear in one list, and the constraint that no agent is left behind._

-These two constraints make it an _invertible_ function.
-Notice that every invertible map from A to some collections of B is isomorphic to a non-injective map from B to A.
+_These two constraints make it an _invertible_ function.
+Notice that every invertible map from A to some collections of B is isomorphic to a non-injective map from B to A._

-Would the type of `Injection[agent, bin]` be easier as an input type to derive with respect to??
+_Would the type of `Injection[agent, bin]` be easier as an input type to derive with respect to??_

-suppose we start with the formalism `df/dx = lim(f(x+h)-fx / h)`.
+_suppose we start with the formalism `df/dx = lim(f(x+h)-fx / h)`.
 What does `x+h` mean? "wiggling" tiny amounts of input here would mean _rearranging_ the assignment.
-Like, the group action that changes the mapping, that moves one arrow to a different place (or switches two arrows for eachother?) but we couldn't have a `limit as h goes to zero`, we couldn't `divide by h` in this sense... could we?
+Like, the group action that changes the mapping, that moves one arrow to a different place (or switches two arrows for eachother?) but we couldn't have a `limit as h goes to zero`, we couldn't `divide by h` in this sense... could we?_

-Unless `dividing by h` is _inverse of h_, meaning if `x` is an assignment that contains `Alice -> pizza` and `bob -> tofu`, `+h` applies the switching action, so it literally takes the difference between the utility of the assignment that contains `alice -> pizza, bob -> tofu` and subtracts from it the utility of the assignment that contains `alice -> tofu, bob -> pizza`.
+_Unless `dividing by h` is _inverse of h_, meaning if `x` is an assignment that contains `Alice -> pizza` and `bob -> tofu`, `+h` applies the switching action, so it literally takes the difference between the utility of the assignment that contains `alice -> pizza, bob -> tofu` and subtracts from it the utility of the assignment that contains `alice -> tofu, bob -> pizza`._

-Perhaps the h in the denominator isn't undoing an action (because once we've mapped to numbers --- utility --- we can't rearrange the assignment really), it's _counting the amount of such actions_, so `h=3` had 3 reassignment actions, etc., and h=1 is in fact our best approximation...
+_Perhaps the h in the denominator isn't undoing an action (because once we've mapped to numbers --- utility --- we can't rearrange the assignment really), it's _counting the amount of such actions_, so `h=3` had 3 reassignment actions, etc., and h=1 is in fact our best approximation..._

-## no wait, think recurrence relations not derivatives.
+## _no wait, think recurrences not derivatives._

-of course. the discrete version of derivative is [difference](https://en.wikipedia.org/wiki/Finite_difference#difference_operator). idiot.
+_of course. the discrete version of derivative is difference. idiot._